helpscout/specter-php/README.md

 })->add(new \HelpScout\Specter\SpecterMiddleware);
 ```

-Receive random data from your endpoint that fulfills the JSON:
+Receive random data from your endpoint that fulfills the JSON and use it to
+build out your interface:
 ```json
 {
    "__specter":"Sample customer record",